 How PR can support link building

 Backlinks have always been an important element of SEO, and Digital PR is a fantastic way to earn high quality links to your site from other trusted websites.
-We’d argue the combination of these two marketing tools is one of the most important tactics you should be using in any integrated marketing campaign.
+We’d argue the combination of these two marketing tools in a backlink strategy is one of the most important tactics you should be using in any integrated marketing campaign.

-The key reason for this is because building links to your website has a hugely positive impact on how your brand ranks in search engine results pages.
+Backlink building to your website has a hugely positive impact on how your brand ranks in search engine results pages.
 It builds your Domain Authority (DA) and can drive referral traffic to your website to boost, among many things, leads or sales.

 Not sure what Domain Authority is?
 Check out our article on the basics of SEO.